bus710/headless/README.md

 # Headless

-To install these:
+To install these for headless x64 debian/ubuntu servers:
 1. basic packages and environment variables
 2. Go SDK
 3. Flutter/Web SDK (not for mobile)
 4. nvim (appimage version), vim-plug, some plug-ins, and dracula theme
 5. Docker and Docker composer
 6. ufw and some configuration

-for headless debian/ubuntu servers.

 ## How to use